 In contrast, edge computing moves data processes closer to consumption, e.g. to the network edge, where IoT sensors, servers and end-user devices are most concentrated.
 It doesn’t replace the cloud so much as complement it.

-Within a setting like a factor, these devices are usually “dumb” — not a perjorative, but simply a way to describe how they only collect data and offload it somewhere else, either to the cloud or a company data center, for analysis and decisions about what gets retained, sent to other applications and/or discarded.
+Within a setting like a factor, these devices are usually “dumb” — not a pejorative, but simply a way to describe how they only collect data and offload it somewhere else, either to the cloud or a company data center, for analysis and decisions about what gets retained, sent to other applications and/or discarded.
 This setup often leads to the latency and bandwidth issues highlighted earlier, while the sheer scale of the IoT — with thousands of sensors and terabytes of data collected each month — amplifies those issues.

 Edge computing offers a solution by, for instance, embedding an AI chip within such IoT devices (or within other hardware nearby) so that they can process that data on-device, without sending it to a cloud, thereby reducing round-trip times.
 Amazon has taken this specific approach with Alexa hardware, moving tasks to dedicated silicon to curb the amount of cloud processing required for each query.

 By moving processing to the edge, organizations can improve performance and save money on cloud storage and bandwidth.
-Tasks such AI-driven analysis of images and of sensor data for predictive maintenance can be completely literally on-site.
+Tasks such as AI-driven analysis of images and sensor data for predictive maintenance can be completely literally on-site.
 Moreover, 5G networking has made running edge processes much more efficient, offering:

 Over 90% of manufacturers see 5G as important to their future, per a Manufacturing Institute survey.
 Tasks like remote monitoring, real-time communications between equipment and the use of mobile robots were all seen as easier with 5G than 4G or Wi-Fi.